 PASSPORT AND VISA

 Please make sure your passport is current and expires more than 6 months after the last day of the expedition.

-Apply for your VISA in sufficient time to receive it before departure.
-It could take a week or more to process.
+Apply for your VISA for Uganda and eTA for Kenya in sufficient time to receive it before departure.